-Course Registration and Support
+Course Procedures for Registration and Support

-TLC offers complete registration and support services for all correspondence courses via e-mail, Web site, telephone, fax, and mail.
-TLC will attempt to provide immediate, prompt service.
-When a student registers for a distance or correspondence course, he/she is assigned a "start date" and an "end date."
+All of Technical Learning College's distance learning courses have complete registration and support services offered.
+Delivery of services will include e-mail, web site, telephone, fax and mail support.
+TLC will attempt immediate and prompt service.

+When a student registers for a correspondence course, he/she is assigned a start date and an end date.
 It is the student's responsibility to note dates for assignments and keep up with the course work.
 If a student falls behind, he/she must contact TLC and request an end date extension in order to complete the course.
-It is the prerogative of TLC to decide whether or not to grant the request.
+It is the prerogative of TLC to decide whether to grant the request.
+All students will be tracked by a unique computer generated number assigned to the student.